Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data: Results and discussion

 Figure~\ref{fig:sel} shows the 303 sources listed in Table~\ref{tab1} in comparison with our initial source selection.
 It is clear that these blazars lie in the lower region of the initial sample cloud, where, as expected, they tend to have a lower photon index, i.e.,~hard spectrum.

-In Figure~\ref{fig:cgrh}, we show the 303 blazars using the redshift upper limit at 68\% C.L. along the cosmic $\gamma$-ray horizon (CGRH), this is the energy as a function of redshift for which $\tau=1$.
-The CGRH divides the universe in the two different regions, one from which you expect to receive photons up to a certain energy, and another region from which you do not.
-The upper limits that lie around the most opaque regions, such as at $z\sim 2.5$ and energies of approximately 200~GeV are probably overestimated.
+In Figure~\ref{fig:cgrh}, we show the 303 blazars using the redshift upper limit at 84\% C.L. along the cosmic $\gamma$-ray horizon (CGRH), this is the energy as a function of redshift for which $\tau=1$.
+This implies CGRH divides the universe in two different regions for which the surviving flux is larger or smaller than $\exp(-1)\sim $37\%.
+The upper limits that lie around the most opaque regions, such as at $z\sim 2.5$ and energies of approximately 200~GeV are poorly constrained.

 In order to estimate the uncertainties introduced by the EBL, we also run our pipeline using the lower uncertainties of the optical depths given by \citet{dominguez23} based on the model by \citet{saldana-lopez21}.
 These lower uncertainties will translate into larger values of the redshift where the TS profile peaks, which goes from smaller shifts in TS$_{peak}$ for the lower redshifts and larger for the higher redshifts.
 This effect is a consequence of having better constrained the EBL at the lower than at the higher redshifts.
 The increase in the redshifts where TS$_{peak}$ is, in redshift bins of 0.5 from $z=0$ to $z=3$, is on average approximately 13\%, 16\%, 21\%, 28\%, 26\% and 30\%, respectively.
 We stress that the redshifts upper limits obtained for other models such as \citet{finke10}, \citet{dominguez11a}, \citet{franceschini17} and \citet{finke22} are within these uncertainties.
 Any larger intensity EBL will not affect the redshifts upper limits because a more opaque universe leads to lower redshifts for the TS$_{peak}$.
 Furthermore, we tested that TS$_{peak}$ tend to be larger for \citet{dominguez23} than for \citet{dominguez11a} indicating that the former model produces better fits, as expected since it is based on deeper and extended multiwavelength data.